penguinstud/gtd-org-front/FRONTEND_STYLE_CHECKLIST.md

 ---

-✅ **If all boxes are checked, the frontend meets the Veakaba Pro style and quality requirements.**
+✅ **If all boxes are checked, the frontend meets the GTD Org Front style and quality requirements.**